-Many people wake up to find water droplets on their windows in the morning.
-The room may feel otherwise dry, yet the glass is fogged or covered with moisture.
-By midday, the condensation may disappear completely, making the issue easy to dismiss.
+Many people wake up to find water droplets on their windows in the morning, even when the room feels otherwise dry.
+The glass appears fogged or covered with moisture, yet by midday, the condensation may disappear completely.
+This common phenomenon occurs when warm air inside the house meets cooler window surfaces overnight, creating the perfect conditions for moisture to collect on glass.

-This process happens the same way condensation appears on a cold glass of water.
-When warm, moist air comes into contact with a cooler surface like the cold glass, air condenses and water vapour in the moist air turns into liquid droplets on the surface.
-Cold air outside and lower air temperature at night cause the window glass to become a cold glass, which is why dew forms on the surface.
+Condensation on windows in the morning is a result of overnight humidity buildup combined with cooling surfaces.
+This process happens the same way condensation appears on a cold glass of water – when warm, moist air contacts a cooler surface, water vapor turns into liquid droplets.
+Cold air outside and lower nighttime temperatures cause window glass to become the coldest surface in your home, which is why dew forms there first.

 What is Window Condensation